Electronic Submission of Proposed Orders

 In case involving a self- represented or pro se party, each Order or Judgment - above the date and above signature line - shall contain the following statement:

-"It is further ORDERED and ADJUDGED that within 5 days from the date of eservice of this Order/Judgment, the Plaintiff shall: 1. furnish a copy of this Order/Judgment to each self-represented party by U.S. Mail, first class, postage paid; and, 2. file a certificate signed by Plaintiff or, if represented, Plaintiff’s counsel, that delivery of this Order/Judgment as been made as set forth herein."
+"It is further ORDERED and ADJUDGED that within 5 days from the date of eservice of this Order/Judgment, the counsel for any represented party shall: 1. furnish a copy of this Order/Judgment to each self-represented party by U.S. Mail, first class, postage paid; and, 2. file a certificate signed by counsel that delivery of this Order/Judgment as been made as set forth herein."

 If the foregoing statement does not appear above the date and above signature line in a case involving a self-represented or pro se litigant, the Order or Judgment may be placed in the Pending Queue and not efiled.